 Idea

-World-famous performers, original instruments, old performance techniques, the acoustics of the Gothic church of St. The Trinity Church and the extraordinary interior of the Gdańsk Shakespeare Theatre, the original placement of musicians on the only Lectorium in Poland and on the Elizabethan stage, and finally music that is not played anywhere else in Poland will make us feel like a participant in musical events from centuries ago, or even make us become witnesses of completely new musical events.
+World-famous performers, original old instruments, old performance techniques, the acoustics of the Gothic Holy Trinity Church and the neo-Gothic Church of St. John Bosco that have not changed for centuries, the inspiring interior of the Gdańsk Shakespeare Theatre, the original location of the musicians on the only rood screen in Poland, and finally music heard nowhere else in Poland will make us enter the situation of participants in musical events from centuries ago, and even we will even become witnesses of completely new musical events.

-We invite you to the Holy Trinity Church and the Gdańsk Shakespeare Theatre!
+We invite you to Gdańsk!
+We invite you to the Holy Trinity church, St. John Bosco church and the Gdańsk Shakespeare Theatre!

 Director